MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-specify-when-and-how-to-receive-notifications.md

 > [!NOTE]
 > Notifications are delivered according to the notification settings for the receiver, not the sender.
 That's an important distinction because it means that when someone requests an approval as part of a workflow their request is not necessarily sent immediately.
 Instead, it will be delivered according to the notification schedule specified in the approver's notification settings.

-Before you can set up an approval user’s notification preferences, you must set up the user as an approval user.
+Before you can set up an approval user's notification preferences, you must set up the user as an approval user.
 For more information, see [Set Up Approval Users](across-how-to-set-up-approval-users.md).

-You can define the layout of email notifications by customizing Report 1320, Notification Email.
-For more information, see [Create and Modify Custom Report Layouts](ui-how-create-custom-report-layout.md).

 > [!NOTE]
 > If you want to use email as the notification method, you must set up email for both the sender and the receiver in [!INCLUDE [prod_short](includes/prod_short.md)].
 For more information, see [Set up Email](admin-how-setup-email.md).